This

 Súilleabháin for over twenty-five

-years and, throughout the 1980s, he performed
+years.
+Throughout the 1980s, he performed

 extensively in Europe and the USA with composer